Engineering (Coming soon*)

-Earlham’s engineering major has been designed with diversity, equity and inclusion in mind, and we are focused on building a program that appeals to a diverse range of students, including those who have been historically underrepresented in engineering.
+Earlham’s engineering major has been designed to appeal to a diverse range of students, including those who have been historically underrepresented in engineering.

 At Earlham, you will expand your knowledge and experience of social, economic and environmental issues.
 In doing so, you’ll learn how to use engineering to build a better world.
 Whether traveling the world or working in our community, you will be immersed in the very questions you will later seek to answer.

 *The program is pending final approval by the Higher Learning Commission.

 As a new engineering program, we are on track to be accredited by Accreditation Board of Engineering and Technology (ABET) after our first cohort graduates.

 Your four years at Earlham promise to be an Epic Journey, and we’ll be by your side the entire time.
 Your academic advising starts before you even set foot on campus, and a team of advisers and mentors will help you navigate your schedule, find courses that match your interests, and guide you toward opportunities that will enrich your experience as an engineer and global citizen.

 Your time at Earlham is designed to prepare you exceptionally well for life after Earlham.
 Through the Epic Journey we will support your career aspirations and help you secure transformative learning experiences.
 A key part of this is the Epic Advantage, which offers every student the chance to participate in at least one funded internship, research experience, or community-based project before graduation.

 Expand your perspective